collocations.org

 her attempt to rewrite history with herself in the role of heroine

-The town''s history goes back to Roman times.
+The town's history goes back to colonial times.

-History shows that New Zealand are almost unbeatable by British teams on their own turf.
+History teaches us that New Zealand teams are almost unbeatable on their own turf.

 repeat itself